 Boston butt, a.k.a. pork shoulder or neck, is the way to go.
 This is a fairly fatty cut and that’s important because its flavor-packed fat creates much of the richness for which a vindaloo is so renowned.

 And to preserve all that flavor, the pork isn’t browned before being slowly simmered in the sauce.
 Unlike many other curries where the meat often gets fried-and-sealed in hot oil first, a vindaloo is cooked in a way that encourages the rich fattiness of the meat to flow freely through the sauce.
+Serve that pork with spinach, naan bread, or rice to soak up all that delicious sauce.

 For the pork’s marinade